Euchanhead Renewable Energy Development - ScottishPower Renewables

 This project is a result of SPR’s partnership with Forestry and Land Scotland, where we were awarded exclusive rights to investigate the feasibility of onshore renewables projects within the National Forest Estate in south west Scotland.
 Further information on renewable energy on the National Forest Estate is available on the Forestry and Land Scotland website (opens in a new window).

 SPR submitted a request for Pre-Application and Environmental Impact Assessment (EIA) Scoping advice directly to consultees in February 2020 and has now completed a comprehensive suite of environmental surveys including local ecology, archaeology, hydrology, ornithology and access.
 These were used to inform the design of the proposed Development and undertake the Environmental Impact Assessment of the proposed Development.
+In October 2020 SPR submitted a Section 36 Application to the Scottish Government for the Euchanhead RED.

 Community Consultation